 You must be a registered user to bid on items.
-By bidding, you are stating that you are ready and willing to purchase that item for your bid amount, plus any shipping charges disclosed in the listing.
+By bidding, you are stating that you are ready and willing to purchase that item for your bid amount, plus any tax & shipping charges.
 If you are outbid, or your bid does not meet the reserve price, you are under no obligation to buy.
-But in all other cases, you are entering a contract to buy the item, and to deliver payment within the time period specified (48 hours from auction closing).
+But in all other cases, you are entering a contract to buy the item, and to deliver payment within the time period specified (72 hours from auction closing).
 If you cannot pay please don't bid.
 Your bids are final and non-retractable.
 We will not accept e-mail bids.

 All persons who wish to bid in the auction or want to purchase must register by creating an online account.
 To register, the Bidder must provide all of the registration information requested, and sign the Agreement by checking the ‘I AGREE’ box.
 By checking this box, you acknowledge that you are binding yourself to this contractual agreement.
 Bidders must be 18 years of age or older and have a valid driver’s license.
 Community Auctions reserves the right to refuse to register or admit any person at its sole discretion.
 Invoices and correspondence relating to purchases will be sent in accordance with the information on the bidder’s registration.
 Your registration will be accepted but your information will be verified and your account may be disabled until the necessary information is provided to verify the account.